adrienpayong/Fruit-detection-using-YOLOv5/README.md

 **1) Install YOLOv5 dependencies**

 YOLOv5 is built by Ultralystic using the PyTorch framework, which is one of the most popular in the AI community.
 However, this is simply a basic design; researchers may modify it to provide the best results for specific issues by adding layers, eliminating blocks, including new image processing techniques, modifying the optimization methods or activation functions, and so on.
+To use Google Colab, you must have a Google account.
+You may either train using my notebook or make your own journal and follow along.
+You will obtain a free GPU for 12 hours at Google Colab.
+Change the runtime session in Colab to GPU if you use a new notebook.

 ```
 # clone YOLOv5 repository